jamesevickery/crime-solver/README.md

 #### Another way of solving the puzzle:

-Let 'A' mean 'Alex commited the crime', 'B' means that it was Brad, etc.
+Let '`A`' mean 'Alex commited the crime', '`B`' means that it was Brad, etc.

 From the suspects' statements we can form a proposition: